In this article, I'm going to show you how to capture amazing Sunset photos.

 Yes, you do need a tripod.
 But not any tripod.

 You can't imagine how many students come to my workshops with a superexpensive camera and lens and a cheap tripod and head...
 As soon as they begin shooting they realize their mistake: a cheap tripod doesn't provide any kind of stability!

 So don't make the same mistake and invest in a sturdy and solid tripod.

-This is particularly important if you plan to shoot long exposures with filters during and after the Sunset because you have to make sure your gear doesn't move at all during the capture.
+This is particularly important if you plan to shoot long exposures during and after the Sunset because you have to make sure your gear doesn't move at all during the capture.

 Buy the Manfrotto 055XPRO3.
 It's probably the best seller tripod among advanced amateur photographers!

 If you want to (and can) spend a little bit more, have a look at carbon fiber tripods.
 They're much lighter than the aluminium ones and allow loads from 5 kg to over 25 kg (11-56 lb) depending on the model.

 There are different types of heads but the most versatile, precise and easy to use is the ballhead.
 Look for one that can bear at least 5-7 kg (11-16 lb) of weight and that it includes a removable plate.

 I'm madly in love with my Really Right Stuff BH-55!
 It allows me to work comfortably and with great precision.
 But I have to admit that it's a very expensive piece of gear.